© Crown copyright 2018

 The following charges are considered obsolete, they must be removed from the records:

 - Part 3a Planning charges

 General financial charges

 Where a general financial charge and a specific financial charge currently exists for the same interest, the General Financial charge must be removed from the records.

-Where existing charges have a recorded expiry date, these will be captured by the supplier.
-A later process will then identify those where the expiry date has already passed and these will be referred back to the local authority for action.
+Where existing charges have a recorded expiry date, those where the expiry date has already passed will be identified during a data analysis phase and will be referred to the local authority for action.